Lady of Avalon: Part 2

 The second part tells the audience about High Priestess Dierna.
 She takes in a new novice named Teleri, a foreign princess who hopes to become a great priestess.
 When Dierna receives a vision about the new Protector of Britannia, a Roman admiral named Carausius, she forces Teleri into marriage with him.
 Some years later, Carausius encounters opposition.
 Teleri leaves him and supports the bid of one of his former officers, Allectus, to become the new High King.
 Dierna and Carausius have a brief affair.
 Allectus pursues and wounds Carausius, who tries to reach the safety of Avalon and Dierna but fails, dying of his wounds at the edge of the lake of Avalon.
-Shortly afterward, Teleri leaves Allectus and finds her way back to Avalon, where she is reunited with Dierna, completes her training and eventually becomes her successor.
+Teleri marries Allectus but shortly afterward, Teleri leaves Allectus and finds her way back to Avalon, where she is reunited with Dierna, completes her training and eventually becomes her successor.

 Part 3

 This part opens as the High Priestess Ana sends the Druid bard Taliesin to escort her third daughter, Viviane, to Avalon.
 Viviane had been fostered on a farm, but when she is fourteen years old, her mother recalls her to Avalon to take the place of her two older sisters, who had died.
 Since Viviane's strong temperament is similar to her mother's, the two often clash.
 Viviane completes her training as a priestess, but Ana refuses to allow her initiation, forcing Viviane to remain a novice—and a virgin—for much longer than usual.
 Although Viviane chafes at what she considers to be an unjust restriction, her virgin state enables her to become the first woman in centuries to handle the Holy Grail, which is kept by Taliesin's order of Druids.
+During this time, Ana has another daughter, Igraine.
 Finally, Viviane is initiated when she becomes the lover of the British chief Vortimer.
 When Vortimer dies, Viviane returns to Avalon carrying his child, a daughter who lives only three months.
-Meanwhile, Ana has become pregnant, but is too old to give birth safely.
+Meanwhile, Ana has become pregnant again, but is too old to give birth safely.
 She and Viviane forgive each other as they await the birth.
 Ana dies in childbirth, but the baby, Morgause, survives.
-Viviane, whose breasts are still producing milk, becomes wet-nurse and foster-mother to her half-sister.
+Viviane, whose breasts are still producing milk, becomes wet-nurse and foster-mother to her sister.

 The end of the book leads to the storyline of The Mists of Avalon.